xabaras/RecyclerViewSwipeDecorator/README.md

 #### Customizing ####
 You can choose different background/icon combinations for left and right swipe directions by using direction specific methods in the Builder object.
+If you want you can add a label for each swiping direction.

 A method to set the action icon margin from the view left/right bound it available too.